Sign up

 • Break down the KPIs’ data per your marketing objective to better understand the email marketing performance.

-• Shift the metrics as the email marketing campaigns scale on a wider spectrum.
+• Shift the metrics as the email marketing campaigns scale in a broader spectrum.

 Key performance indicators are essential for conducting an email marketing campaign successfully.
 Finding the most efficient email marketing tactics quickly becomes a guessing game without assessing the progress.